 Even though both 1st Referee and 2nd Referee are officiating together in order to ensure the respect of the Rules of the Game, they have different responsibilities clearly defined in the Official Rules of the Game.

 The 1st Referee carries out his/her functions standing on a referee's stand located at one end of the net on the opposite side to the scorer.
 His/her view must be approximately 50 cm above the net.
 The 2nd Referee performs his/her functions standing outside the playing court near the post, on the opposite side of the net and facing the 1st Referee.

 When a Challenge System is used in Volleyball and Beach Volleyball, teams are entitled to request “Challenges” during play each time they believe that a fault has occurred and is not called by the Referees, or at the end of the rally when they would like to request for a review of the Referees’ decision concerning the last action of the rally.

 Teams will have the right to request another “Challenge” if their request is successful, with a limit of a maximum of two unsuccessful Challenges per set.

 In some cases there is an additional Referee, appointed as the “Challenge Referee”, and responsible for reviewing the challenged actions and communicate with the 1st Referee, who is responsible for taking the final decision.
 Where this position does not exist it is the 2nd Referee who reviews the Challenged footage.

 "I love to be a Referee because you get the best seat in stage, you meet amazing people and you learn rewarding life lessons about the power of passion, respect and friendship.
-Both, standing in an empty stadium during court preparation and the feeling when it is fully packed during the final matches, gives me good bumps.
+Both, standing in an empty stadium during court preparation and the feeling when it is fully packed during the final matches, gives me goose bumps.
 I am happy to make a small contribution to these amazing sports."